-11.2 Share premium
+11.2.
+SHARE PREMIUM

-The share premium at 31 December 2020 amounts to EUR 14,361 million.
+The share premium amounted to EUR 14,215 million at 31 December 2021.
 The Consolidated Text of the Spanish Companies Act expressly permits the use of the share premium balance to increase capital and establishes no specific restrictions as to its use.

-11.3 Legal reserve
+11.3.
+LEGAL RESERVE